Home News Dave Portnoy slams Rhode Island’s proposed “Taylor Swift Tax” on luxury homes

 The proposed law would place a surcharge on properties not used as a primary residence that are valued over $1 million.
 This could potentially add an extra $136,000 per year in taxes on Swift’s $17 million Watch Hill mansion.

-create more housing opportunities and encourage owners to either live in the state year round, or rent out their luxury homes that often sit vacant most of the year.
+Proponents of the bill say it will help create more housing opportunities and encourage owners to either live in the state year round, or rent out their luxury homes that often sit vacant most of the year.

 Portnoy voiced his frustration during an appearance on Fox Business’ ‘Varney & Co.’

-“We don’t like that tax, Stuart,” Portnoy said, adding, “I don’t own any houses in Rhode Island, but I’ve got some pretty close—just across the border.
+“We don’t like that tax, Stuart,” Portnoy said, adding, “I don’t own any houses in Rhode Island, but I’ve got some pretty close, just across the border.
 I don’t like these states getting ideas.”

 He joked that the only way he’d support a tax like this is if Massachusetts named it after him.